How to piss off Irish People – (as a tourist)

 And, yes we can not say the ‘Th' sound properly, but what many people don't realise the reasoning for that stems from the Irish language.

-Let's just avoid this one all together.
+Let's just avoid this one altogether.
 I don't think I have ever heard an Irish person actually say it…like ever!

 I kind of just associate it with a Hollywood stereotype of a cringy man doing a sh*te impression of an Irish accent.